Beauty Products in Japan’s Drugstores – Facial Care (Part 3A)

 3) SK-II facial treatment essence

-My mother requested for SK-II facial treatment essence and I got it at a promotional price of ¥15,400 (S$193) in a Japan’s drugstore.
+My mother requested SK-II facial treatment essence, and I got it at a promotional price of ¥15,400 (S$193) in a Japanese drugstore.
 I actually saw a cheaper bottle at Don Quijote, but the shop’s section carrying SK-II products looks very messy, dusty and dingy.
-So not sure how long they kept their stocks.
-So in the end I got this set that’s in a Sakura edition box to match the upcoming spring season.
+So, not sure how long they kept their stocks.
+So in the end, I got this set that’s in a Sakura edition box to match the upcoming spring season.
 At least I know the stock is new.
 In this promotional set, there’s a complimentary jar of product and a stack of cotton pads.
 I didn’t get one for myself because I used it once and had a breakout.

 A) KOSE Cosmeport

 Clear Turn’s Vitamin C Essence Mask (KOSE Cosmeport) is a whitening quasi-drug in Japan.
-This pack of 3-layered Japanese sheet comes in a box.
-The opening is only sealed by a flimsy sticker cover, so after a while it doesn’t stick well.
-But it didn’t matter much to me because I put the whole box in the fridge to prevent them from drying out and also for the mask sheet to be cooling when I use it.
+This pack of 3-layered Japanese sheets comes in a box.
+The opening is only sealed by a flimsy sticker cover, so after a while, it doesn’t stick well.
+But it didn’t matter much to me because I put the whole box in the fridge to prevent them from drying out, and also for the mask sheet to be cold when I use it.

 It is fragrance-free, colourant-free, mineral oil-free, and alcohol-free.
-However, it’s with paraben.
-So even though the result of the mask is not bad, it’s not good enough for me to want to buy it again and put paraben on my face.
+However, it’s with parabens.
+So even though the result of the mask is not bad, it’s not good enough for me to want to buy it again and put parabens on my face.

 The blue box I got for ¥795 (S$10) is their whitening care.
-They have other colours for respective purposes: for brightening (purple), moisturizing the skin (yellow), re-plumping skin care (pink), vitalizing care (orange), and whitening-and-anti-aging skin care (grey).
-For more information, www.kosecosmeport.co.jp/clearturn/en/essencemask
+They have other colours for respective purposes: for brightening (purple), moisturising the skin (yellow), re-plumping skin care (pink), vitalising care (orange), and whitening and anti-ageing skin care (grey).
+For more information, https://kosecosmeport.co.jp/clearturn/en/

 Photo Credit: beauty.triplerin.com/review-lululun-sheet-mask-pink